kiwitcms/github-app/README.rst

   GitHub repository logs into Kiwi TCMS
 - Existing & newly created repositories are added as products in Kiwi TCMS.
   Fork repositories are skipped
+- Newly created git tags are added as product versions in Kiwi TCMS

 Vote for other ideas: